 In the appellation’s light, nutrient-poor soils, cooler climate and higher average altitudes, Xinomavro produces lighter, leaner wines with a brighter fruit and floral character, which I think are easier to drink in their youth.

 Thanks to Amyndeon’s sandy soils, some old vineyards with ungrafted vines have survived phylloxera.
-We tasted two vintages (2010 and 2011) of Alpha Xinomavro Reserve Vieilles Vignes made from 90 year-old bush vines, and both were good.
+We tasted two vintages (2010 and 2011) of Alpha Xinomavro Reserve Vieilles Vignes made from 90 year-old bush vines, and both were very good.

 The 2010 vintage spent 8 months on the lees, was aged for 18-24 months in French oak and further 18-24 months in the bottle with no filtration before bottling.
 With aromas of red fruit, plums, violet, spices, and vanilla, and solid but smooth tannins, this is a wine of great concentration, full body, and an excellent structure.
 While I wouldn’t call the wine particularly lean or light, it is definitely friendly and approachable.
 Price: from $24.63.